syncfusion-content/winui-docs/winui/ComboBox/Keyboard-Support.md

 <kbd>Escape</kbd>
 </td>
 <td>
-**Single selection:** If Drop-down is already opened, when pressing <kbd>Escape</kbd> key cancel the selection and close the drop-down.
+**Single selection** If the drop-down is already open, pressing the <kbd>Escape</kbd> key will cancel the selection and close the drop-down.
 <br />
-**Multiple selection:** If Drop-down is already opened, when pressing <kbd>Escape</kbd> key close the drop-down.
+**Multiple selection** If the drop-down is already open, pressing the <kbd>Escape</kbd> key will close the drop-down.
 </td>
 <td>
-If Drop-down is already opened, when pressing <kbd>Escape</kbd> key cancel the selection and close the drop-down.
+If the drop-down is already open, pressing the <kbd>Escape</kbd> key will cancel the selection and close the drop-down.
 </td>
 </tr>
 <tr>